 If you want to segment events, read our article about event segmentation.

-You can watch this video to get an overview of the basic features in segmentations.
-Everything is also covered in the textual guide.
+Watch this video to get an overview of the basic features of segmentations.
+Everything is also covered in the text.

-Apart from the visualization of segments, you can also see movements between segments in time, calculate aggregated data such as total revenue for different segments, or target customers through scenarios.
-You can also use every saved segmentation in other analyses, which is usually done to compare the performance of different groups, for example, in A/B testing.
+Group customers based on any metric: their generated revenue, engagement, activity in your business, or funnels they have completed.
+Visualize segments, see movements between segments in time, calculate aggregated data (e.g. total revenue for different segments), or target customers through scenarios, Segmentations have unlimited potential!
+You can also use saved segmentations from other analyses to compare the performance of different groups, e.g. in A/B testing.

 a.
 Navigate to Analyses -> Segmentations.